All Episodes

 But I don't want to lie to myself about it.

-The Republicans did hold the House, but there's no pushback from the Republicans on anything that's happening.
+And you can't ignore that Democrats are winning elections, the Republicans did hold the House, but there's no pushback from the Republicans on anything that's happening.

-There's total capitulation and acquiescence, be it Obamacare or Amnesty, budget item.
+There's total capitulation and acquiescence, be it Obamacare or amnesty, budget item.